 “Improving customer engagement rate means adopting a customer-centric business model.
 Don’t simply focus on selling.
 Develop connections that go much deeper.
 Equip your customer-facing teams with the right technology and emotional intelligence training to do this.
 Only then can you deliver the best possible customer experience.” – Dhawani Shah, 8 Customer Engagement Strategies That Actually Work, Acquire; Twitter: @acquire_io

 “Become an expert in the things your customers care about and help them learn about it.
 If you sell HR management software, provide job description templates and advice on how to recruit the best employees.
 If you provide email marketing software, create content that helps customers create beautiful emails (like templates or best practice guides).
-Helpful content will always find an audience and your customers will be keen to share it – they will boost their own visibility by sharing great content too!” – Customer Engagement: A Complete Guide, Freshdesk; Twitter: @freshdesk
+Helpful content will always find an audience and your customers will be keen to share it – they will boost their own visibility by sharing great content too!” – Customer Engagement, Freshdesk; Twitter: @freshdesk

 “At the heart of everything, it’s important to understand that every customer wants to feel you understand their needs and that they can relate to your brand.
 This is easier for fun consumer brands like Red Bull or Nike than for more conservative brands like banks or B2B companies.
 But even these businesses can be humanized without trying to squeeze themselves into a contrived persona that won’t resonate with their audience.